-These two nature inspired art projects explore ways for kids to observe and create with nature.
+These two nature inspired art projects encourage kids to observe and create with nature.
 The art activities include observational drawing of flowers and clay leaf printing.
 Projects and post by Lia Salza Goldstein of Little Loft Studios.

 The world is a treasure trove of unusual shapes, delicate colors, hidden shimmer.

-Not only does nature inspire projects once we get to the studio, it also teaches kids a key skill of being an artist — and a mindful human: observation.
+Not only does nature inspire projects at my children’s art studio, but it also teaches kids the key skill of being an artist and a mindful human: observation.

-They notice their surroundings.
-The children look carefully.
+Kids notice their surroundings.
+They look carefully.
 They see beauty in everyday objects.
-They take the time to see.
+And they take the time to see.

 MATERIALS